chef/automate/components/docs-chef-io/content/automate/security_best_practices.md

     weight = 50
 +++

-## Insuring autocomplete remains disable on login screen.
+## Insuring autocomplete remains disabled on the login screen.

-Their is a configration maintained in automate this determine autocomplete functionlity

-in the nginx config
+A configuration maintained in automate determines to autocomplete functionality in the nginx config.

     add_header Cache-Control "no-cache, no-store, must-revalidate";

-Please insure that you don't update or change this confugration.
+Please ensure you don't update or change this configuration.